TheBaldWatcher/NoteBooks/C++/ddia.md

   * > The basic idea behind linearizability is simple: to make a system appear as if there is only a single copy of the data.    ... and all operations on it are atomic.

+  * few system implementes linearizability bacause it's performance.
+In a network with highly variable delays, the response time of linearizable reads and writes is inevitably going to be high.

   * linearizability vs serializability:

     * serializability is for transaction: multi operations, multi objects, arbitrary total order